Inshore Fishing: How To Fish Artificial Crabs Successfully

 Colors: Blue Pepper Neon, Orange Tiger, Skip Jack, Texas Chicken, Molting, Amber Glow, Natural Peeler, New Penny, and Mud.

 These Gulp peeler crabs come in a pack of 5 and are unrigged.
 They should be fished like you would a live crab.
-Gulp has spent a lot of time developing these and it shows.
-What it lacks in details it makes up for movement in the water.
+Gulp has spent a lot of time developing these, and it shows.
+What it lacks in detail it makes up for movement in the water.
 Any water current will bring these crabs to life.
 They are eco-friendly and biodegradable.
 They are infused with a scent giving them an advantage over most other soft-bodied crabs.
-Permit, redfish and black drum will smell this crab before they even see it.
+Permit, redfish, and black drum will smell this crab before they even see it.
 They were more durable than I thought they would be and lasted over multiple catches.
 If you love using artificial baits for inshore fishing, these are the perfect crab baits for you.

 Artificial Crab #3: DOA Soft Shell Crab

 These come in packs of one.
 The soft shell crab is an artificial crab from DOA Lures.
 They are weighted at 1/4oz, giving them a slow sinking rate.
 They lack the realism department, but fish still love them when jigged correctly.
 Their soft plastic arms and claws come to life when in the water with a current.
 Throw these around oyster beds, and the reds will eat them up.

 Artificial Crab #4: Hogy Lures Floating Soft Shell Crab

 Color: Sub Surface and Floating Glow

 Hogy Lures has come out with a floating crab.
 You can fish it on the surface for tarpon or rig it to the bottom for redfish.
 I have seen giant tarpon caught on these.
 I have not been lucky to hook up on one yet, but with the floating aspect makes them a deadly artificial crab.